ssmirr/appdev-chapters/minimal-javascript.md

 Let's see if we can use our new JavaScript skills to improve this experience — with a technique called Ajax.
 We're going to:

  1. Break the default behavior of links and forms, so when the user clicks on them, they don't go anywhere.
- 2. Make the GET/PATCH/POST/DELETE request to whatever route that the link or form would have made in the background, using JavaScript.
+ 2. Make the same GET/PATCH/POST/DELETE request to whatever route that the link or form would have made, with the same parameters; but do it in the background, using JavaScript.
- 3. From the action, respond with a bit of jQuery instead of with a `.html.erb` template.
+ 3. In the action triggered by the request, instead of responding with a `.html.erb` template or redirecting as usual, we'll **respond with a `.js.erb` template containing jQuery**.
  4. The jQuery will run in the user's browser to update just the part of the page that needs it (adding the comment, changing the like count, etc).
  5. Voilá!
 Ajax!